A proposal for factorization using Kerr nonlinearities between three harmonic oscillators: Effect of dissipation

 Now we consider the dissipative dynamics of the system for the initial state in Eq. (\ref{int_thermal}).
-Since the states of the harmonic oscillators 1 and 2 are prepared in thermal states which are the steady states of harmonic oscillators in the thermal environment, we can write the total density matrix $\rho(t)=\sum_{n,m}p_{1n}p_{2m}|n,m\rangle\langle{n,m}|\otimes\rho^{nm}_3(t)$, where $\rho^{nm}_3(t)$ is the density matrix of the harmonic oscillator 3 corresponding to the number states $|n,m\rangle\langle{n,m}|$.
-Only the harmonic oscillator 3 is subject to the dissipation.
+Since the states of the harmonic oscillators 1 and 2 are prepared in thermal states which are the steady states of harmonic oscillators in the thermal environment, we can write the total density matrix $\rho(t)$ at time $t$ as

+where $\rho^{nm}_3(t)$ is the density matrix of the harmonic oscillator 3 corresponding to the number states $|n,m\rangle\langle{n,m}|$.
+Only the harmonic oscillator 3 is subject to dissipation.
 This allows us to write the master equation of the density matrix $\rho^{nm}_3$ as

 This master equation is exactly solvable \cite{Daniel}.
 Therefore, the time evolution of the total density matrix $\rho(t)$ can be solved by summing over all possible solutions $\rho^{nm}_3(t)$ in Eq.~(\ref{master3}) corresponding to the probabilities $p_{1n}p_{2m}$.